Conflux-Chain/conflux-developer-site/docs/sdks-and-tools/en/rpc-endpoints.md

   - endpoints
 ---

-Conflux foundation provided several public RPCs, developer can directly use them interact with Conflux network.
+The Conflux Foundation provides several public RPC endpoints.
+Developers can use these endpoints directly to interact with the Conflux network.

-## Conflux-rust latest version (support CIP37 address)
+## Conflux-rust latest version (supports CIP37 address format)

 ### Conflux-RPC with smart DNS (Recommended)